ttkorhonen/e3pages/docs/kb/training/workbook/10_e3_modes.md

 `-- template
 ```

-Confirm now that you have dev mod set up correctly by checking the remote urls for both the submodule and development directories by
+Confirm now that you have dev mod set up correctly by checking the remote URLs for both the submodule and development directories by
 using `git remote -v`.
 ```console
 [iocuser@host:iocStats]$ git remote -v